ricardo-larosa/executive-ai-assistant/README.md

 - `name`: First name of user
 - `background`: Basic info on who the user is
 - `timezone`: Default timezone the user is in
-- `schedule_preferences`: Any preferences for how calendar meetings are scheduled.
-E.g. length, name of meetings, etc
 - `background_preferences`: Any background information that may be needed when responding to emails.
 E.g. coworkers to loop in, etc.
 - `response_preferences`: Any preferences for what information to include in emails.
 E.g. whether to send calendly links, etc.
 - `rewrite_preferences`: Any preferences for the tone of your emails